 Does An Orthodontic Expander Hurt?

 When planned and executed at an early age, the expanders do not hurt since there is no bone in the upper jaw, allowing for an effective expansion.
-However, your child could feel a light pressure for a few seconds during the turning of the screw.
+However, your kid could feel a light pressure for a few seconds during the turning of the screw.

 Relying on a palate expander to widen the roof of your child’s jaw will ensure that they grow up with a healthier teeth placement.
 Since it restructures the entire jaw, you must encourage your child to take care of the expander during the course of the treatment for desired results.